entelect-incubator/.NET/README.md

 ### **Phase 2** Scaffolding

-We will extending the foundation from Phase 1 to all Entities CRUD operations, we will also be moving to using CQRS Pattern and Mediatr NuGet Package.
+We will be extending the foundation from Phase 1 to all Entities CRUD operations, we will also be moving to use CQRS Pattern and Mediatr NuGet Package.

 Overview
 - [ ] [MVC Part 1](https://web.microsoftstream.com/video/61e64cfa-c3ba-45c3-9811-e5bc25968a2a?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)